I'm someone, at least I think. The latter is enough, if you ask René Descartes.

 Anyways, I look something like this at my most serious:

-🏳️⚧️ 🔭I'm a Student, a Developer, an InfoSec/OSINT enthusiast and a CTF player. ✨I am one of the Community Managers at Digital Overdose, an infosec community on Discord, where I also organize the D.O.
-Conference! 👬I'm looking to collaborate on InfoSec, OSINT, Development and any combination thereof. 💬Ask me about Development, Security and OSINT.
-Maybe also about various CTF challenges! ⚡Fun fact: I enjoy (chili) coffee and cheese.
+🏳️⚧️ 🔭I'm an Infosec practitioner, a developer, an OSINT enthusiast and a CTF player. ✨I am one of the Community Managers at Digital Overdose, an infosec community on Discord, where I also organize the D.O.
+Conference! 💬Ask me about Development, Security and OSINT.
+Maybe also about various CTF challenges! ⚡Fun fact: I enjoy nerding out about fun things.

 In high school (in France), I noticed my aptitude in maths, physics and the like was acceptable, but wasn't stellar.